lexomoll/Amplicon_Pipeline_dada2/dada2_pipeline.md

         axis.text.y = element_text(face="bold", size=10, angle=0),
         axis.title.y = element_text(face="bold"))

-### I want to see if there's any overlap in ASVs between my sample and control and I think I want to look at this at the genus level
-#### produce a table identified to the genus level, and then sort by abundance to see if there are any ovelapping ASVs
+#### I want to see if there's any overlap in ASVs between my sample and control and I think I want to look at this at the genus level.
+Produce a table identified to the genus level, and then sort by abundance to see if there are any ovelapping ASVs

 ps_genus <- tax_glom(ps, "Genus")
 ps1_genus_relabun <- transform_sample_counts(ps_genus, function(ASV) ASV/sum(ASV))
 taxa_abundance_table_genus <- psmelt(ps1_genus_relabun)
 write.csv(taxa_abundance_table_genus, file="C:/Users/lexim/Desktop/Binf_F22_R/Assignment3/taxa_abundance_table_genus.csv")

-### ok lets make a better plot
-#### plot rel abundance of phyla as abundant-dependent points
+#### The plots before were super basic, but this is the actual plot we want to use in publications and at conferences.
+Plot rel abundance of phyla as abundant-dependent points
 ggplot(data=taxa_abundance_table_phylum,mapping=aes(x=Sample, y=Phylum)) +
   geom_point() +
   (aes(size = Abundance, colour=Phylum)) +